-Croup is a viral infection that usually affects infants and children between the ages of 3 months to 6 years.
+Croup is a viral infection that usually affects children between the ages of three months to six years.
 It is more common in boys than girls.
 Croup often follows a cold, although croup may begin without cold symptoms.
 This illness is most often seen in the fall and winter.
-Croup may recur during childhood, but attacks tend to disappear as the child grows.
+Croup may reoccur during childhood, but attacks tend to disappear as the child grows.